-On the upper left of the screen, a score for each parameter is calculated.
+A score for each parameter is calculated.
 The closer each parameter is to the ideal value, the higher the score will be (out of 100).
-The total score at the bottom of the scoring section is calculated as an average of each parameter.
+The total score of the scoring section is calculated as an average of all parameters.
 To achieve the maximum score, the weld must be made on the entire length of the coupon.
+When all of the passes have been completed and scored, an average for all of the passes will appear.